OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 In the "Assignment" tab you can

+**a)Upload files**

-* upload tasks created outside of OpenOlat (upload assignment)
+Upload tasks created outside of OpenOlat (upload assignment) Auch kann eine Zip-Datei mit mehreren (verschiedenen) Aufgaben hochgeladen und jede Datei mit einem passenden Titel und einer Beschreibung versehen werden.

+**Create files in differente formats**

-* Create files directly in OpenOlat with the OpenOlat HTML editor or possibly other available editors (create assignment) or
+Create files directly in OpenOlat.

-* record tasks as a video directly with your webcam (Create video assignment).

-You can also provide your users with several files for one task.
-For this, however, they must be uploaded as a ZIP package.
+Welche Formate genau zur Verfügung stehen hängt davon ab welche von der OpenOlat Administration aktiviert wurden.
+Meist steht mindestens ein HTML-Editor zur Verfügung.
+Aber auch die Erstellung von Word, Excel, PowerPoint sowie seit :octicons-tag-24: Release 18.1.
+Diagrammen oder Whiteboards ist möglich.
+Zusätzlich können eine spezifische Video- oder ab :octicons-tag-24: Release 18.1. auch eine Audio-Aufgabe erstellt werden.

-If a task is created with the internal OpenOlat editor, multiple files such as images or PDF files can be provided by first uploading them in the HTML editor and then linking them in the corresponding html page.
+If a task is created with the internal OpenOlat HTML editor, multiple files such as images or PDF files can be provided by first uploading them in the HTML editor and then linking them in the corresponding html page.
 Such a task will then be downloaded in .zip file format as well.
 If the HTML editor is used, the stored title is automatically used as the file name.
 However, this can be changed at any time.

 In the section "Type of assignment" you determine whether a course participant is offered all available tasks for selection or whether a task is automatically assigned to him/her by random selection.